knight6700/Real-Time-Order-Status-Case-study/README.md

 * A trading backend and order management system already exists and emits order events.
 * Integration with Trading Execution Systems(Third Parties) throw webhook.
-* Frontend for reciving and handling event status at real time.
+* Frontend for reciving and handling order status at real time.
 * Security and performance are critical given the financial domain.
 * Users may be logged in from multiple devices simultaneously.